-- Islands : like Low Isles (visible from Four Mile Beach- my favourite of the two) & Snapper Island (below).
-Although technically a Coral Cay, Low Isles is a good option for those with young children or whom don’t enjoy boat rides and easily get seasick, or those who just want to more “island” time.
+- Islands : The best nearby is Low Isles (visible from Four Mile Beach).
+Although technically a Coral Cay, Low Isles is a good option for parents with young children, people who don’t enjoy boat rides and easily get seasick, or simply if you just want more “island” time.
 The beach offers easy snorkelling, good shelter from the sun and there’s a short Heritage Walk to the historic Lighthouse.

-Here are my top picks on smaller, locally owned eco-certified operators to choose from:
+Here are my top picks for smaller, locally owned eco-certified reef operators:

-The Sailaway team really looked after us when we went on a sunset sail with them.
-The company is committed to sustainability and their luxury catamaran is primarily driven by wind power which is a great way to reduce your carbon footprint, but be aware that it will take longer to reach the sites.
-This is a good option for people who want a sailing and reef experience.
+I’ve had a sterling experience both snorkelling and sunset sailing with Sailaway.
+The company is committed to sustainability and their luxury catamaran is primarily driven by wind power which is a great way to reduce your carbon footprint.

 Wavelength are involved in a number of conservation projects and are committed to low impact tourism.
 They visit three snorkel friendly spots along Opal, St Crispin & Tongue Reef, chosen on the day by the skipper.
 Maximum tour group is 48 with a marine biologist.
 View their full-day outer reef tour or see their certified dive courses.